tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

   additionalMailDomains: []
 ```

 Mail domains can also be created via the UDM REST API.
-This API is used by the [openDesk User Importer](https://gitlab.opencode.de/bmi/opendesk/components/platform-development/images/user-import), which automatically creates mail domain objects when required, for example, when a user’s primary email address references a domain that has not yet been configured.
+This API is used by the [openDesk User Importer](https://gitlab.opencode.de/bmi/opendesk/components/platform-development/images/user-import), which automatically creates mail domain objects when required, for example, when a user's primary email address references a domain that has not yet been configured.

 When creating accounts for external or guest users in the IAM, email addressed to their domains must not be routed internally if openDesk groupware is enabled.
 To support this, mail domains now provide the option `opendeskMailDomainRelayExternal`.
 When enabled, email for these domains is relayed externally instead of being delivered to the openDesk groupware.